Primeval (TV series): Books

 Primeval was accompanied by both novelisations of episodes of the series and by original novels with new stories.
 The original novels took the team from the series and placed them in new locations and situations and were in many cases stories the producers had wished to do for the TV series but which would not have been achievable with their budget.
 The book Extinction Event by Dan Abnett was in particular a storyline that they had wished to film but which would not be possible without a feature film-level budget.
 The storylines explored in the novels were created through a combination of the producers telling writers stories they had wanted to do and the writers pitching storylines themselves.
 Although the novels were written to not have any large-scale impacts on the plotlines of the TV series, the writers made an effort to keep them within the overall continuity.

 Primeval: New World

 A Canadian spinoff series of Primeval, Primeval: New World, was announced on 15 September 2011 as being in development for the Canadian television channel Space.
-New World was a co-production between Omni Film productions, Impossible Pictures, and Bell Media.
+Primeval: New World was a co-production between Omni Film productions, Impossible Pictures, and Bell Media.
 Production began in Vancouver, British Columbia, in the winter of 2011.
-New World was not a continuation of the original series, though it continued its mythology and saw some cameo appearances, and was envisioned as an "older, darker and scarier" version of the programme.
-New World was cancelled after only a single thirteen-episode season due to poor ratings.
+Primeval: New World was not a continuation of the original series, though it continued its mythology and saw some cameo appearances, and was envisioned as an "older, darker and scarier" version of the program.
+Primeval: New World was cancelled after only a single thirteen-episode season due to poor ratings.